jeremychoi/rapidast-tekton/README.md

 ## Run RapiDAST task with a Tekton bundle

-a Tekton bundle of RapiDAST task can be created as follow:
+A Tekton bundle with RapiDAST task can be created as follow:

-task
 ```
 $ tkn bundle push quay.io/jechoi/bundle:rapidast -f rapidast-task.yaml
 ```